The modern key

-For newer makes and models, the car key is often part of the vehicle's security system.
-If you lose the key you may have to get the system re-coded.
+For newer makes and models, the key is often part of the vehicle's security system, so you may have to get the system re-coded if you lose the key.